Priyadhar29/SQL-project/README.md

     ✅ Sample datasets for testing and demonstration

+🛠️ Technologies Used

+     MySQL
+     SQL Workbench
+     ERD Tools for schema visualization

 📈 Goals
     This project is aimed at improving SQL proficiency through hands-on practice and offering reusable templates for academic, testing, or professional use.